Sacramental Preparation

 We constantly remind all families attending Christ the King that going to Mass should be at the heart of their Sunday.
 We actively encourage our children to visit Christ the King church regularly and assist in the Mass through serving, singing and praying.

-We also recognise the significance of these events in the lives of our Y3 and Y6 children in whole school Celebration Masses on a following them receiving the sacrament, when children lead us in prayer and are presented with their certificates and we celebrate as a school community.
+We also recognise the significance of these events in the lives of our Y3 and Y6 children in whole school Celebration Masses, following them receiving the sacrament, when children lead us in prayer and are presented with their certificates and we celebrate as a school community.